 - Potential interactions between HIV medicines or between HIV medicines and other medicines the person with HIV is taking

 - Convenience of the regimen.
-For example, a regimen that includes two or more HIV medicines combined in a single pill is convenient to follow.
+For example, a regimen that includes two or more HIV medicines combined in one pill is convenient to follow.

-- Any personal issues that can make it difficult to follow an HIV regimen, for example, a busy schedule that changes from day to day
+- Any issues that can make it difficult to follow an HIV regimen, such as a busy schedule that changes from day to day

 What are the recommended regimens for people taking HIV medicines for the first time?

 The HHS guidelines recommend the following regimens for people taking HIV medicines for the first time: